 \section{Introduction}

 If $a$ and $b$ are two positive numbers,

-This humble algebraic identity has interesting consequences in Bayesian classification, machine learning and stochastic simulation.

-Indeed, if $a$ and $b$ are probabilities of a sample in a binary mixture context, then ratio $\frac{a}{a+b}$ is the classical formula for the posterior probability.
-This posterior provides with the class probabilities given a sample, and can be approximated by a parametric classifier $r^{\star} \approx r$ trained to distinguish between the two probability distributions.
-On the other hand, positive ratios $\frac{a}{b}$ play a key role in AR, IMH or sampling importance resampling (SIR) techniques.
-The r.h.s. of \eqref{fondamental} relates $r$ to such positive ratios, and tells us that {\sl ratio $\frac{a}{b}$ can be computed exactly from $r$, or, in practice, approximately from $r^{\star}$, without necessarily knowing $a$ nor $b$}.
-This simple observation will enable us to propose versions of these algorithms which rely on relaxed weaker hypotheses.
+This identity has interesting consequences in Bayesian classification, machine learning and stochastic simulation.
+Indeed, if $a$ and $b$ are probabilities of two classes in a binary mixture context for a given sample, then ratio $\frac{a}{a+b}$ is the the posterior probability which provides with the class probabilities for a given sample, and can be approximated by a parametric classifier $r_\phi$ trained to distinguish between the two probability distributions.
+On the other hand, positive ratios $\frac{a}{b}$ play a key role in AR, IMH or IS techniques.
+Equation \eqref{fondamental} relates $r$ to such positive ratios, and tells us that {\sl ratio $\frac{a}{b}$ can be computed exactly from $r$, or, in practice, approximately from $r_\phi$, without necessarily knowing $a$ nor $b$}.
+This observation enables us to propose approximate versions of these samplers which rely on weaker hypotheses.